Undergraduate students in a lecture, Keighton Auditorium

 This bursary requires an application once you start university to assess your eligibility.
 However, there are an unlimited number of places, meaning all applicants that meet eligibility criteria will receive the funding.

 If you receive the bursary, you do not have to pay it back after you graduate and you can spend the money in any way you like to support your studies.
-Payments are made directly to the student's bank account, typically in three instalments over the academic year.
+Payments are made directly to the student's bank account, typically in three installments over the academic year.

 The amount you receive and the eligibility criteria for the bursary can differ based on your start date.
 For current students looking for specific details of their bursaries, please see the information below.